modernmt/modernmt/README.md

 ```

 Notes:
-To run Evaluate you need internet connection for Google Translate API and the Matecat post-editing Effort API.
+To run Evaluate you need internet connection for Google Translate API and the Matecat Post-Editing Score API.
 MMT comes with a limited Google Translate API key.

 Matecat kindly provides unlimited-fair-usage, access to their API to MMT users.